Getting Started

 To stop the containers, press Ctrl+C in the terminal where your containers are running.

-If, while developing, you find you need to rebuild an image without caching, there’s a command for that:
+If, while developing, you find you need to rebuild an image without caching, there’s a command for that too: make build-no-cache.

 make mac-build-no-cache